Major Change: Encouraging Prompt Pace of PlayGolf's New Rules

-2019 Rule: Rule 5.6 will encourage prompt pace of play by recommending that:
+New Rule: Rule 5.6 encourages prompt pace of play by recommending that:

 - Players should recognize that their pace of play affects others and they should play promptly throughout the round (such as by preparing in advance for each stroke and moving promptly between strokes and in going to the next tee),

 - A player should make a stroke in no more than 40 seconds (and usually in less time) after the player is able to play without interference or distraction, and

 - Committees should adopt a Pace of Play Policy (rather than only say they may do so).

 In addition, Rule 6.4 expressly allows playing out of turn in match play by agreement, and for stroke play, affirmatively allows and encourages players to play out of turn in a safe and responsible way to save time or for convenience (also known as “ready golf”).

 By giving players affirmative guidance, support and encouragement on prompt play, these Rule changes help in:

 - Setting expectations for both beginners and experienced players on what types of behavior are considered prompt play, including the maximum amount of time it should normally take to make a stroke, and